15 On the road and off it.

 ‘Maybe all they want is calm and harmony.’

 ‘That’s just lovey dovey, hippy talk.
 Compassion babble.
 Kumbaya crap.
 I saw a photo in the newspaper of a girl , she was pregnant – you could see her whole belly, and you know what she painted on it?
 “Love Child.”
 It’s outa control.
 These shaggy haired polecats are plain lazy except for burning draft cards, flying kites, brushing and braiding each others’ hair, giving each other back rubs with scented oils, lighting scented candles, sipping herbal teas, playing with chakra crystals, shaking beads and eating vegetables.
-They make this fancy intellectual talk while they’re jerking off about tofu and Zen foods.
+They make this fancy intellectual talk about something or other while they’re jerking off about tofu and Zen foods.
 They wouldn’t last long without on fat cheques from Daddy.
 They’re lousy hunters.’

 ‘You won’t see Joan Baez eating meat.’